 I am very keen that the TDU adopts a platform that uses information technology to scale education so that equity and access is significantly enhanced.
-We are also collaborating with the very best knowledge institutions in India and abroad to create opportunities for trans disciplinary learning so that even if students have selected a particular focus, they have opportunity through electives to get introduced to contemporary issues on disciplines ranging from medicine to design, cinema, performing arts, engineering and enterprise.
+We are also collaborating with the very best knowledge institutions in India and abroad to create opportunities for transdisciplinary learning so that students who have selected a particular subject focus also have an opportunity through electives to get introduced to contemporary issues in disciplines ranging from medicine, design, cinema, performing arts, engineering to enterprise and management.

 I am a strong believer in Gandhi and even today I am inspired by his ethical spirit, self-discipline and the sense of deep social responsibility that guided him.

 Welcome to India’s first transdisciplinary University that tries to widen perspectives through not only conventional, inter and multi-disciplinary opportunities rooted in the mainstream western cultural and intellectual traditions but also through exposure to cross cultural perspectives, particularly in the context of India’s rich intellectual and cultural legacy, which has been evolving for over 5000 years.

 I invite young minds, to join TDU and learn to learn, argue, dream up ideas and ways to convert them into actions that can over the years change India.